Commercial Auto Insurance in Florida: Everything You Need to Know

-Business owners in Florida who own any commercial vehicle or vehicles are required to have an auto commercial insurance to give them protection and coverage in the event of an accident that may arise to property damage or bodily injury.
-The I-95 highway in Florida is among the most hazardous in the US for commercial vehicle accidents like trucks, which is why a commercial auto policy is most needed when operating in this state.
+Business owners in Florida who own any commercial vehicle or vehicles are required to have commercial auto insurance to give them protection and coverage in the event of an accident that may arise from property damage or bodily injury.
+The I-95 highway in Florida is among the most hazardous in the US for commercial vehicle accidents like trucks, which is why a commercial auto policy is most needed when operating in Florida.

-Accidents involving commercial vehicles can be costly making auto insurance commercial coverage necessary for Florida companies with company-owned vehicles.
+Accidents involving commercial vehicles can be costly, making auto insurance commercial coverage necessary for Florida companies with company-owned vehicles.
 Companies that don’t own their vehicles also require insurance coverage for specific uses, including additional coverage for trucks on interstate runs.
-Insurance coverage for rentals and leases are for the account of the user.
+In Florida, business insurance for rentals and leases are for the account of the user.

-Suppose you have a Florida commercial business that owns a vehicle or vehicles.
+Suppose you have a small business in Florida that owns a vehicle or vehicles.
 In that case, you are required to purchase commercial auto insurance because it will give your business some protection from a potentially costly lawsuit if your commercial vehicles get involved in an accident.
-This kind of commercial insurance is intended to protect your business from incurring financial losses due to property damage, liability lawsuit, or loss of income if your business is unable to operate without the needed commercial vehicle.
+This kind of business insurance in Florida is intended to protect your organization from incurring financial losses due to property damage, liability lawsuit, or loss of income if your business is unable to operate without the needed commercial vehicle.

 Businesses in Florida with commercial vehicles need commercial auto insurance to offer them protection from financial losses as a result of an accident or collision while they are on the road, making deliveries locally or within the country.
 Having Florida commercial auto insurance can save your business from losing those hard-earned profits in case of an accident.

-How Much Does a Florida Commercial Auto Insurance Cost?
+How Much Does Florida Commercial Auto Insurance Cost?

-The cost of auto insurance, commercials, and business, differs from the industry and other factors, including the kind of vehicle like a bus, semi-truck, car, cargo van, etc. Coverage also varies based on the number of vehicles insured, expected mileage for the year, claims history, and your business’s safety rating.
-The commercial vehicle driver’s record also has a bearing and will also be checked.
-Commercial auto insurance premiums take into account not only the vehicles and drivers but also the type of business, type of driving, distances covered, and the items being transported if any.
+When it comes to business insurance quotes in Florida, commercial auto insurance premiums take into account not only the vehicles and drivers but also the type of business, type of driving, distances covered, and the items being transported if any.
 Even if different trucks cover the same territory, a semi-truck or trailer would have different rates from an urban delivery closed van.

-The amount of the insurance policy will also depend on where vehicle routes.
-Will it be used only locally or interstate?
-A commercial insurance auto cost varies with the coverage and your deductible.
+Furthermore, the price of the insurance policy will also depend on where the vehicle routes and whether it be used only locally or interstate.
+Business insurance auto cost in Florida varies with the coverage and your deductible.
 Still, the minimum coverage for any commercial auto insurance is around $10,000 for bodily injury protection coverage and property damage liability coverage.

 If the vehicle weighs more than 26,000 lbs, liability insurance must be added to provide property damage and bodily injury coverage.
 The minimum amount of insurance policy for liability insurance depends on the vehicle’s weight such that trucks weighing 26,000 to 34,999 lbs. should have a minimum of $50,000 liability insurance for every occurrence, and for trucks weighing 35,000 to 43,999 lbs. should have at least $100,000 coverage.
 In comparison, vehicles with 44,000 lbs. and up must have a minimum of $300,000 liability insurance coverage per occurrence.
 In practice, a larger vehicle would carry more cargo, and will be on the road for longer stretches of time.
 These vehicles cost more to repair, and can cause even more damage in case of accidents.

 Business vehicles that travel interstate need to follow the US Department of Transportation policies, which require them to have a minimum coverage of $750,000 in liability insurance for every occurrence.
-Typically, interstate travel use semi-trucks, trailers and large close-vans.
+Typically, interstate travel uses semi-trucks, trailers, and large close-vans.

-What Policies Must Be Included in Your Commercial Auto Insurance?
+What Policies Must Be Included in Your Commercial Auto Insurance in Florida?

 Some policies that may you consider to add with your commercial auto insurance are:

-- PIP (Personal Injury Protection) – this will help you cover medical expenses for both the injured driver and passenger in case of an accident.
+- PIP (Personal Injury Protection) – this type of Florida business insurance will help you cover medical expenses for both the injured driver and passenger in case of an accident.

-- Property Damage Liability Insurance – will cover the costs for the repair or the replacement of a third party personal property damaged during an accident caused by your driver.
+- Property Damage Liability Insurance – this type of policy will cover the costs for the repair or the replacement of a third party personal property damaged during an accident caused by your driver.

-- Collision Insurance – covers the damage to your company vehicle as a result of an accident no matter who is at fault.
+- Collision Insurance – this type of business insurance in Florida covers the damage to your company vehicle as a result of an accident no matter who is at fault.

-- Comprehensive insurance can cover the cost of replacing or repairing a damaged or lost vehicle due to non-collision reasons such as a tornado, flood, hurricane, theft, falling object, or non-collision fire.
+- Comprehensive Insurance – this type of insurance can cover the cost of replacing or repairing a damaged or lost vehicle due to non-collision reasons such as a tornado, flood, hurricane, theft, falling object, or non-collision fire.

-- Uninsured Motorist Insurance – offers coverage for medical expenses and property damage for a vehicle accident caused by an uninsured driver.
+- Uninsured Motorist Insurance – this type of policy offers coverage for medical expenses and property damage for a vehicle accident caused by an uninsured driver.

-A commercial auto insurance agent in your area may offer other optional policies like towing and roadside assistance insurance, rental car insurance, non-owned auto insurance, umbrella insurance policy, or even a Bailee coverage.
-There are instances when these additional coverage are required.
-These coverage improve commercial insurance protection for property loss or damage to items in your delivery truck.
+A commercial auto insurance specialist in your area may offer other optional policies like towing and roadside assistance insurance, rental car insurance, non-owned auto insurance, umbrella insurance policy, or even Bailee coverage.
+There are instances when additional coverage is required.
+These coverage options improve commercial insurance protection for property loss or damage to items in your delivery truck.

 Owning a commercial business involves many risks that can expose your assets to potential claims or lawsuits, which is why getting commercial coverage is very vital.
-Consult an agent to guide you on commercial insurances that can fully protect your company and assets.
+That’s why you should consider consulting an insurance specialist to guide you on the types of business insurance policies in Florida that can fully protect your company and assets.

 Ready to Start?